czhang54/Attitude_estimation/README.md

 Directories:
   + include: contains all the headers
   + src: contains all the source files
+  + src/Filters: contains implementation of all attitude filters
   + test: contains test programs to do some demo simulations

 Requirement: